Is becoming a session musician right for me?

 There are numerous resources available to help session musicians enhance their skills, find opportunities, and navigate the music industry:

-- Future of Music Coalition: A nonprofit organization offering resources and advocacy for musicians, including legal and contractual information.
+- Future of Music Coalition: A nonprofit offering resources and advocacy for musicians, including legal and contractual information.